I'm part of

 Jacob is convenor of the Psychoanalysis at Westminster reading group.

 He is member of the Executive Committee of the Association for Psychosocial Studies (APS) and serves as its Membership Secretary.
-He is also member of the editorial boards of tripleC, Networking Knowledge and CCC Critical Contemporary Culture.
 From 2010-2013, he was Co-Editor of the journal Cyborg Subjects: Discourses on Digital Culture.
-The journal was an open access, open review journal on digital culture, digital politics, philosophy of digital culture.
+It was an open access, open review journal on digital culture, politics and subjectivity.
 Selected papers and new chapters were published as a book in 2013.